 I also don’t believe that anyone — from Robert Parker Jr. to the sommelier at your city’s best restaurant to the know-it-all in your tasting group — possesses an infallible truth on what makes a wine special.
 That includes me.
 Wine is personal.
 Read these articles with your own preferences in mind.

 Learn more about how I rate wine, what makes a wine appealing, and how I think we should approach tasting notes with the articles below.

 I founded Headwaters Content, a content strategy and development agency, and for more than 16 years I have produced content for notable travel, hospitality and outdoor recreation brands including: Aspen Snowmass, Limelight Hotel, Timbers Resorts, Inspirato and KELTY.
 That’s my day job, and I love it.

-But I am also a devoted photographer, and one of my passions with Opening a Bottle is to create the most visually appealing wine website in the world.
+But I am also a devoted photographer, and one of my passions with Opening a Bottle is to create a visually appealing wine website — there aren’t many out there.
 I do all of the bottle photos, and where possible, source images from my own personal travels.
 Where I have gaps, I either buy stock images, use Creative Commons (sparingly), or solicit wineries and importers for images that I can use.